zyrouge/beize/docs/index.md

 # Overview

 The language syntax is a mix of Go and JavaScript.
-It is also highly dynamic with only basic features.
+It is also highly dynamic with necessary basic features.
 Beize script files have an `.beize` extension.
 The program can be compiled using Beize Compiler and can be run on Beize VM.

 !!! info